-- met and held discussions with management, the independent registered public accounting firm and the accounting firm performing the internal control audit function on our behalf; - discussed with the independent registered public accounting firm the overall scope and plan for its activities and reviewed with the accounting firm performing the internal control function its work plan and the scope of its activities; - obtained representations from management to the effect that the year-end consolidated financial statements were prepared in accordance with generally accepted accounting principles; - was advised by the independent registered public accounting firm that it would render an unqualified opinion with respect to the year-end consolidated financial statements; - reviewed and discussed the year end consolidated financial statements with management and the independent registered public accounting firm; - discussed our internal control procedures and their evaluation of the internal controls with management, the independent registered public accounting firm and the accounting firm performing the internal control audit function; - reviewed with management the process used for the certifications under the Sarbanes-Oxley Act of 2002 of our filings with the Securities and Exchange Commission; - reviewed the unaudited quarterly financial statements prior to filing each Form 10-Q with the Securities and Exchange Commission and reviewed the scope of quarterly earnings press release; - discussed with the independent registered public accounting firm matters required to be discussed by the statement on Auditing Standards No. 61, as amended (Communication with Audit Committee); - discussed with the independent registered public accounting firm, the registered public accounting firm's independence from the Company and management, and received the written disclosures and the letter from the independent registered public accounting firm required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees); and - reviewed and approved the independent registered public accounting firm's fees, both for performing audit and non-audit services, and considered whether the provision of non-audit services by the independent registered public accounting firm was compatible with maintaining the independent registered public accounting firm's independence and concluded that it was compatible.
+- met and held discussions with management, the independent registered public accounting firm and the accounting firm performing the internal control audit function on our behalf; - discussed with the independent registered public accounting firm the overall scope and plan for its activities and reviewed with the accounting firm performing the internal control function its work plan and the scope of its activities; - obtained representations from management to the effect that the year-end consolidated financial statements were prepared in accordance with generally accepted accounting principles; - was advised by the independent registered public accounting firm that it would render an unqualified opinion with respect to the year-end consolidated financial statements; - reviewed and discussed the year end consolidated financial statements with management and the independent registered public accounting firm; - discussed our internal control procedures and their evaluation of the internal controls with management, the independent registered public accounting firm and the accounting firm performing the internal control audit function; - reviewed with management the process used for the certifications under the Sarbanes-Oxley Act of 2002 of our filings with the Securities and Exchange Commission; - reviewed the (i) unaudited quarterly financial statements prior to filing each Form 10-Q with the Securities and Exchange Commission and (ii) related quarterly earnings press release prior to issuance of same; - discussed with the independent registered public accounting firm matters required to be discussed by the PCAOB Auditing Standard No. 16, Communications with Audit Committee; - received from the independent registered public accounting firm the written disclosures regarding the auditors independence required by PCAOB Ethics and Independence Rule 3526, Communications with Audit Committees Governing Independence, and discussed with such firm its independence; and - reviewed and approved the independent registered public accounting firm's fees, both for performing audit and non-audit services, and considered whether the provision of non-audit services by the independent registered public accounting firm was compatible with maintaining the independent registered public accounting firm's independence and concluded that it was compatible.